bowen-wu/situationalDialogue/src/assets/script/new-conception.md

 ## 49 - 50 At the butcher's

 - Do you want any meat today, Mrs. Bird?

 * Yes, please.

 - Do you want beef or lamb?

 * Beef, please.

-- This lamb is vary good.
+- This lamb is very good.

 * I like lamb, but my husband doesn't.

 - What about some steak?
 This is a nice piece.

-* Gime me that piece, please.
+* Give me that piece, please.
 And a pound of mince, too.

 - Do you want a chicken, Mrs. Bird?
 They're very nice.